Parent Handbook

 PARTIES

 The Arcadia Unified School District policy permits two-room parties each year.
-These party occasions are chosen based on community input.
+These party occasions are chosen based on input from stakeholders.
 Your cooperation is appreciated in adhering to this policy because when one room has an additional party, through the thoughtfulness of a parent/guardian, other classes feel disappointed their class is not doing the same.
 The same applies if parents recognize their child’s birthday by sending gifts, special lunches, or “goodies” to school.
 We will be unable to distribute these items to the classroom.
-(Party invitations addressed to less than the total class membership may not be distributed at school.)
+(Party invitations, which are addressed to less than the total class membership, may not be distributed at school.)

 ASSESSMENTS

-Students are assessed throughout the school year to determine growth toward grade-level standards and personal growth and to identify the next steps needed to activate continued progress.
-In grades third through fifth, students complete the state assessment for English Language Arts and Mathematics.
+Students are assessed throughout the school year to determine their growth toward grade-level standards and personal growth, and to identify the next steps needed to achieve continued progress.
+In grades 3 through 5, students complete the state assessment in English Language Arts and Mathematics.
 Additionally, fifth-grade students complete the physical fitness test and science test.
+Kindergarten through fifth-grade students requiring English development as a second language will also be assessed annually in the English Language Proficiency Assessment for California (ELPAC) to review their growth and determine possible evaluation for reclassification as proficient in the English language.

 PARENT-TEACHER CONFERENCES

 A parent may request a teacher conference anytime during the year by contacting the school office or sending an email or note to the teacher.
-To leave a voice mail for your child’s teacher, you will be prompted to enter the extension of the teacher you would like to get a hold of.
+To leave a voicemail for your child’s teacher, you will be prompted to enter the teacher's extension.
 You will enter 53 + the 2-digit classroom number.
 For example, Room 4 would be 5304.

 STUDENT-LED CONFERENCE